Piedmont Augusta Breast Cancer Center receives $75k grant

 AUGUSTA, GA.
-(WJBF)- Piedmont Augusta Foundation accepted a $75 thousand dollar grant for a new mobile mammography unit.
+(WJBF) — Piedmont Augusta Foundation accepted a $75,000 grant for a new mobile mammography unit.

-“We’re really thankful to the Levine Foundation supporting this mission, which really does save lives,” President at Piedmont Augusta Laurie Ott said.
+“We’re really thankful to the Levine Foundation supporting this mission, which really does save lives,” said Laurie Ott, Vice President of Human Resources at Piedmont Augusta.

 “We are the first Georgia organization that they made a gift to,” Ott said.